 Interpretation By The Court:-

 Chief Judicial Magistrate:-

-The Supreme Court held in The Authorized Officer, Indian Bank vs D. Visalakshi and Ors.[2019 (9) SCJ 535], held that in case of non- metropolitan area a Chief Judicial Magistrate is equally competent to deal with application moved by the secured creditor under Section 14 of SARFAESI Furthermore, view taken by the High Courts of Kerala, Karnataka, Allahabad and Andhra Pradesh was upheld and decisions of the High Courts of Bombay, Calcutta, Madras, Madhya Pradesh and Uttarakhand in that regard were reversed.
+The Supreme Court held in The Authorized Officer, Indian Bank vs D. Visalakshi and Ors.[2019 (9) SCJ 535], held that in the case of the non-metropolitan area a Chief Judicial Magistrate is equally competent to deal with an application moved by the secured creditor under Section 14 of SARFAESI Furthermore, the view was taken by the High Courts of Kerala, Karnataka, Allahabad, and Andhra Pradesh was upheld and decisions of the High Courts of Bombay, Calcutta, Madras, Madhya Pradesh and Uttarakhand in that regard were reversed.